Maayanalt/Rock-Merch-Store-Client/README.md

 - [Prettier](https://prettier.io/ "Prettier") - code formatting

 ## 📌Features
-The application displays an online store that contains products.
+The application displays an online store that contains products with a fully responsive design.
 <br>
 Users can do the following:
 - [x] Login